ssciwr/mailcom/README.md

     "aggregation_strategy": "simple",
 }
 ```
 The task is `token-classification`, which is NER (for a description of the available tasks, see [here]((https://huggingface.co/docs/transformers/en/main_classes/pipelines))).
 The default model is Hugging Face's default model for this task and default revision number as of January 2025.
-The aggregation strategy determines how the tokens are aggregated after the pipeline, with `simple` the text is basically reconstructed as it was and the beginning and end of each recognized NER is given in accordance.
-These options are not likely to be changed, however you may want to use a different model and revision number, which you may change out using the `ner_pipeline` keyword.
+The aggregation strategy determines how the tokens are aggregated after the pipeline; with `simple` the text is basically reconstructed as it was and the beginning and end of each recognized NER is given in accordance.
+The options `task` and `aggregation_strategy` are not likely to be changed by the user, however you may want to use a different model and revision number, which is possible using the `ner_pipeline` keyword.

 The keyword `spacy_model` sets the model to use for the sentencizing.
-It is important that the initial text is split into sentences as accurate as possible, since this directly affects the subsequent NER accuracy.
+It is important that the initial text is split into sentences with a high accuracy, since this directly affects the subsequent NER accuracy.
 If the keyword is set to `default`, the models that spaCy uses as default for the given language is used.
 Some of the default models are:
 ```
 "es": "es_core_news_md"
 "fr": "fr_core_news_md"